Elm Creek Park Reserve

 Interactive Map of Elm Creek

-Three Rivers Park District will begin a woodland/savanna restoration project in the northeastern part of Elm Creek Park Reserve in the winter of 2024.
+Three Rivers Park District began a woodland/savanna restoration project in the northeastern part of Elm Creek Park Reserve in the winter of 2024.
 The multi-phase project will continue through June of 2026.
+The project will restore 42 acres of oak woods.

 Funding for the project is provided by a Conservation Partners Legacy Grant made possible by Minnesota’s Clean Water, Land and Legacy Amendment, as well as funding from the Minnesota Department of Natural Resources.